Miladxsar23/micro-frontend-nx/README.md

 2. Change to the project directory: `cd project-directory`
 3. Install dependencies: `npm install`
 4. Install Nx cli: `npm i nx -g`
-5. Install docker on your local system
-6. Pull the MongoDB Docker Image: `docker pull mongodb/mongodb-community-server`
-7. Run the Image as a Container: `docker run --name mongo -p 27017:27017 -d mongodb/mongodb-community-server:latest`
-8. Start the backend service server: `nx serve <projectName>`
+5. Start the backend service server: `nx serve <projectName>`
-9. The application will be accessible at `http://localhost:<servicePort>`
+6. The application will be accessible at `http://localhost:<appPort>`

 ### Database

 If you are running the application without Docker Compose, follow these additional steps to set up the MongoDB database:

-1. Install and configure MongoDB on your machine.
+1. Install and configure MongoDB on your machine via docker [Mongodb installation](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/).
-2. Create a new database for the project.
+2. run `docker run --name mongo -d mongodb/mongodb-community-server:latest` in the terminal.
 3. Update the database connection settings in the backend configuration files.

 ## Configuration